jsicherman/sct-contamination/README.md

-# LCMContam
+# Single Cell Type RNA-sequencing Contamination Analysis
-Contamination Analysis Pipeline for LCM-Seq datasets
+Contamination Analysis Pipeline

-LCM-Seq datasets are subject to contamination by neighboring cell bodies and projections.
-This package attempts to correct for such contamination by regressing out their effects.
+LCM-Seq datasets, as well as those of other data modalities that attempt to isolate cellular population(s) of interest, are oft subject to contamination by neighboring cell bodies/projections.
+The methods in this repository offer one way to correct for such contamination by estimating cell type purities and regressing out the effects of contamination.